Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 I want us to think about the motivation to repent.

-Why didn’t God just get rid of them?
-Because that’s not the way love works.
 God is love and love is patient.
 God doesn’t want anyone to perish.
 He wants everyone to come to Him.

-No!
 Getting your heart right with God will not immediately fix

 The book of Hosea is a message about impending doom and destruction because the northern kingdom of Israel had become spiritually wayward.